'It was tough': WWII veterans return to Utah Beach to commemorate D-Day

 Negra participated in combat operations until his division reached eastern Germany in April 1945.

-On Sunday, over 40 American veterans of World War II formed a parade, using wheelchairs, along the streets of the small town of Sainte-Mere-Eglise, where thousands of paratroopers jumped not long after midnight on June 6, 1944.
+On Sunday, more than 40 American veterans of World War II formed a parade, using wheelchairs, along the streets of the small town of Sainte-Mere-Eglise, where thousands of paratroopers jumped not long after midnight on June 6, 1944.

 Cheerful crowds applauded, calling out “Merci” and “Thank you.”
 Children waved, and many families asked for a photo with the men.

-Given the ages of the soldiers who fought more than seven decades ago, Edwards observed, “Nothing is guaranteed.
+Given the ages of the soldiers who fought nearly eight decades ago, Edwards observed, “Nothing is guaranteed.
 So we want to make sure that we do everything we can to get them an incredible and enjoyable experience.”

 The veterans then headed to Sainte-Marie-du-Mont for a brief ceremony at a monument honoring the U.S. Navy that overlooks Utah Beach.